A Pittock Mansion Christmas: Wonderful World of Books

-The exhibit opens at Pittock Mansion on Saturday, February 1, 2020, and runs through Sunday, July 5, 2020, and will feature 2- and 3-dimensional artworks, including multimedia and performance works.
 Mount Hood is a key part of Portland’s skyline, seated atop the Cascade Range to the east of the city.
 Residents and visitors alike look forward to when the clouds part and the mountain is visible, admiring how its snowy slopes vary from hour to hour, season to season.
-Whether admired from afar or up close by those who hike and climb the peak, Mount Hood is an iconic symbol of Portland.
-The purpose of this exhibit is to explore images and views of Mount Hood through paintings, drawings, prints, sculpture, and multimedia art.
-Submissions must be received by November 30, 2019.
-Read the full submission guidelines here.
+Discover artistic interpretations of this Portland icon by local artists.

 Portland’s World’s Fair: Souvenirs of the Lewis and Clark Exposition

 In 1905, Portland welcomed visitors to the city’s first—and only—world’s fair.
 The Lewis and Clark Centennial Exposition highlighted the area’s industrial innovation and growth, delighted visitors with exotic spectacles, and offered unique keepsakes—souvenirs that are coveted by collectors today.
 Discover some of the fair’s more fanciful objects from the private collection of Mike Cramer including souvenirs from former Governor Victor Atiyeh’s collection.

 CHANGING LANDSCAPES: The 100-year history of the Pittock Mansion Estate